thaibault/weboptimizer/readme.md

       workflows: Each (pre-)defined chunk can be outsourced to a DLL-Bundle in a complete delclarative and generic way.
-    - Generic support for all known **favicon** types using only one png file as source (watching, compressing and auto-generating is integrated)
+    - Generic support for all known **favicon** types using only one png file as source (watching, compressing and auto-generating integrated)
     - Brings **offline** support though service worker and/or html5 manifest to your application without any manual intervention needed!
     - Many development helper:
-        - Automatic watching and (re-)building any assets thorugh cross platform file watching
+        - Automatic watching and (re-)building any assets through cross platform file watching
         - Preconfigured local webserver with websocket connections to **livereload** you browser when any asset has changed (webpack-dev-server).
-        - Preconfigured **hot module replacement** integration to update parts of your library/application with no siteeffects in a generic way without event the need to refresh your browser
+        - Preconfigured **hot module replacement** integration to update parts of your library/application with no siteeffects in a generic way without even the need to refresh your browser
         - Automaticaly watch and integrate any **css updates** trough hot module replacements in app which will be shiped through the development server.

 Installation
 ------------